Get

 6. Do Sustained Movement

 Once they are used to going for slow, short rides, you can start taking them for longer and longer rides by attaching a leash or rope to one side of the skateboard.
 Long rides will help them get used to balancing on the skateboard, and they should eventually be able to handle turns and rough terrain.
-These trips can also help your dog learn how to steer, and they will start to see that shifting their weight will turn the board.
+These trips can also help your dog learn how to steer, and they will naturally start to understand that shifting their weight will turn the board.

 dog-riding-on-skateboard

-Image Credit: randy7, Pixabay
+Image By: randy7, Pixabay

 7. Try Free Roaming